 Skip to the main content

-Brenda Dvoskin is an SJD Candidate at Harvard Law School, a visiting fellow at Yale's Information Society Project, and an affiliate at the Berkman Klein Center for Internet & Society.
-Her dissertation focuses on social media governance and online speech.
-Chapters of her dissertation appear or are forthcoming in the Villanova Law Review and the Harvard International Law Journal.
+I am an SJD candidate at Harvard Law and a postdoctoral fellow at Georgetown Law.
+I am also a visiting fellow at Yale's Information Society Project and an affiliate at the Berkman Klein Center for Internet & Society.
+My research focuses on social media governance and online speech.
+Chapters of my dissertation appear or are forthcoming in the Washington Law Review, the Harvard International Law Journal, and the Villanova Law Review.

-Prior to joining Harvard, Brenda was an advisor to the Solicitor General in Argentina.
-She has also worked with the Center for Technology and Democracy, the Global Freedom of Expression Initiative at Columbia University, and the Centro de Estudios en Tecnología y Sociedad.
+Prior to joining Harvard, I was an advisor to the Solicitor General in Argentina.
+In that capacity, I oversaw the Solicitor General’s opinions on freedom of expression before the Supreme Court.
+I have also worked with the Center for Democracy and Technology, the Global Freedom of Expression Initiative at Columbia University, and the Centro de Estudios en Tecnología y Sociedad.

 Community